His name is Lucius Scipio Servius, or Skipio to those who call him friend.

 Skipio grins.
 “Our Planus still pines for that Veragros,”

-“Quiet, you,” he snaps, walking ahead.
+“Quiet, you,” his friend snaps, walking ahead.

 Castor wheedles, “Did someone catch your heart?”